LilianBernot/NLP_ministere/Investigations.md

 TODO :
-- extract all cited articles with code
+- extract all mentioned articles with code
-- create syntax to delete some like "VU"
+- create syntax to delete some like "VU" : 1525 -> 944 mentions